shudd3r/skeletons/README.md

 #### Default CLI parameters
 Available `$command` values:
-- `init`: generate file structure from skeleton template
+- `init`: generate file structure from skeleton template (with backup on overwrite)
 - `check`: verify project synchronization with used skeleton
 - `update`: change current placeholder values (synchronized package required)
+- `synch`: generate missing & mismatched skeleton files (with backup on overwrite)

 Application `$options`:
 - `-i`, `--interactive`: allows providing (init/update) placeholder values via interactive shell
-- `--remote`: should be used with `check` command to validate skeleton synchronization of deployed package, where not all generated files are deployed.
+- `--remote`: may be used with `check` or `synch` command to validate/generate only skeleton files of deployed package, when not all generated files are deployed to remote repository.

 Built-in placeholder value options:
 - `--package=...`: package name (Packagist)